 |Nora M. Alter

 NORA M. ALTER received her PhD in comparative literature from the University of Pennsylvania.
 Professor Alter is author of Vietnam Protest Theatre: The Television War on Stage (Indiana University Press), Projecting History: Non-Fiction German Film (University of Michigan Press) and Chris Marker (University of Illinois Press) and co-editor with Lutz Koepnick of Sound Matters: Essays on the Acoustics of Modern German Culture (Berghahn Books).
 She has published more than fifty essays on a broad range of topics including film and media studies, German and European studies, cultural and visual studies and contemporary art.
 She has been awarded year-long research fellowships from the National Endowment for the Humanities, the Howard Foundation and the Alexander von Humboldt Foundation.
 In 2005, she was awarded the DAAD Prize for Distinguished Scholarship in German and European Studies.
 From 2008 to 2010 she was elected president of the Coalition of Women in German.
 She currently serves on the editorial board of The German Quarterly.
 She is completing a new book on the international essay film and has begun research on a new study devoted to sound.
 Her teaching and research have been focused on cultural and visual studies of the twentieth century and twenty-first century from a comparative perspective.
-Learn more about Professor Alter’s publications at her web site.
+She served as Chair of FMA 2009-2013 and she is currently the Director of FMA Study Away

 Contact Email: firstname.lastname@example.org

-Assistant Professor ALLAN BARBER is a graduate of Temple’s MFA program in film and television.
-He is the co-director of the School of Communication and Theater Los Angeles Internship Program, which places approximately 100 students in internships in the film and television industry each year.
+ALLAN BARBER is a graduate of Temple’s MFA program in film and television.
+He is the co-director of the LA-Study Away Program, which places approximately 150 students in internships in the film and television industry each year.
 At Temple’s main campus, he teaches foundation courses in Media Arts aesthetics and production and mid-level and advanced courses in screenwriting, film history and criticism.
 Professor Barber has served as the director of the MFA program, faculty director of SCT’s London Program, director of the Film and Media Arts Honors Program, and a faculty advisor for the Temple University Student Film and Video Association.
 He is an active member of the University Film and Video Association.
 He was previously a member of the board of directors of UFVA and has served as Scriptwriting Editor for its publication, the Journal of Film and Video.

 Contact Email: email@example.com